 Credit unions are nonprofit member-owned organizations that provide financial products and services to their members.
 Since credit unions are member owned, profits are returned to members in the form of lower fees and rates on loans and higher interest on checking and savings accounts.
 Members must meet certain criteria, which are often based on where they live or work, or what organizations they belong to.

 If you want to establish a relationship with an organization that has ties to your community, you might want to check out your local credit unions.
-You’ll get “much more of an intimate relationship,” says Jason Reposa, CEO and co-founder of MyBankTracker.
+You’ll get “much more of an intimate relationship,” says Jason Reposa, co-founder of MyBankTracker.

 And because of that relationship, your local credit union may be more willing to work with you than a larger bank would.